tcsvn/activity-assistant/Readme.md

 ![License](https://img.shields.io/pypi/l/pyadlml?style=flat-square)

 Activities of Daily living (ADLs) such as eating, working, sleeping and Smart Home device readings are recorded by inhabitants.
 Predicting resident activity from the device event stream enables a variety of applications.
 Activity Assistant is a platform that streamlines the data collection process.
-Multiple devices and subjects are tracked using an additional Android or the Home Assistants companion app.
+Multiple devices or subjects are tracked using an additional [Android](https://github.com/tcsvn/activity-assistant-logger) or the Home Assistants companion app.
 Furthermore, Activity Assistant (will) support the deployment of trained models and running ADL predictions in real-time.
 A (future) Home Assistant integration offers users a novel activity based abstraction to automate their homes upon.

 <p align="center">
   <img width="80%"  src=media/showreal.gif?raw=true>